Jigisha-p/Marketing-Campaign/README.md

 ‘Marketing mix’ is a popular concept used in implementing marketing strategies.
 A marketing mix includes multiple areas of focus as part of a comprehensive marketing plan.
 This all revolves around the four Ps of marketing - product, price, place, and promotion.

 ### Problem Objective:
-To perform exploratory data analysis and hypothesis testing.
-The goal is to gain a better understanding of the various factors that contribute to customer acquisition.
+Perform exploratory data analysis and hypothesis testing to gain a better understanding of the various factors that contribute to customer acquisition.

 ### Steps:
 - Import data and investigate variables like Dt_Customer and Income, etc.